terminail/chromai-extension/README.md

 - Receive real-time data broadcasts from the Chrome extension
 - Automatically send PING messages to maintain the connection
 - Log incoming data to the console

-## Data Storage

-Monitoring data is stored in Chrome's local storage with the key `apiMonitorData`.
-The data includes:
-- API call records with timestamps
-- Service identification
-- Request/response content (when available)
-- Monitoring state and configuration

-### How to Check Local Storage Data

-You can view the stored monitoring data using Chrome DevTools:

-1. **Using DevTools Application Tab**:
-   - Press F12 or right-click on the page and select "Inspect"
-   - Click on the "Application" tab
-   - In the left sidebar, expand "Storage" and click "Local Storage"
-   - Select the domain to view stored data under the `apiMonitorData` key

-2. **Using DevTools Console**:
-   - Press F12 and go to the "Console" tab
-   - Run this command to view the data:
-     ```javascript
-     chrome.storage.local.get('apiMonitorData', function(result) {
-       console.log('API Monitor Data:', result.apiMonitorData);
-     });
-     ```
-   - Or to view just the API records:
-     ```javascript
-     chrome.storage.local.get('apiMonitorData', function(result) {
-       console.log('API Records:', result.apiMonitorData?.apiRecords || []);
-     });
-     ```

-The data is stored persistently in Chrome's local storage and will remain available even after closing and reopening the browser.